AprilSylph/XKit-Rewritten/docs/framework.md

 Whether the script has a stylesheet.
 If true, there should be a `.css` file of matching name in the same directory level.
 The stylesheet is automatically added and removed during the script's lifecycle.

+#### `autoRestart`
+- Type: Boolean
+- Required: No

+Whether the script should automatically restart on preference changes.
+If true, the script's `clean()` and then `main()` functions are called whenever its preferences are modified.
+If false, the script must build its own preference changes handling code (assuming it has preferences at all).

 ## Metadata files

 Each module should be accompanied by a `.json` file of matching name, i.e. `example.js` should be accompanied by `example.json` in the same directory level.
 Four keys are currently supported.